liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/02-document-repository-configuration/05-using-the-dbstore.markdown

 # Using the DBStore [](id=using-the-dbstore)

-You can store Documents and Media files in your @product@ instance's database using DBStore.
-DBStore's file (stored as a blob) size is 1 gigabyte.
+You can store Documents and Media files in your @product@ database using DBStore.
+DBStore's maximum file (stored as a blob) size is 1 gigabyte.
 To store files larger than that, use Simple File System Store or Advanced File System Store.